smbadm join fails if Domain Functional Level later than 2000

 When setting up a Windows AD server, the default "Domain Functional Level" (DFL) is "Windows 2000".
 If one accepts that default, then the native SMB service can join the domain with "smbadm join ...".
 However, if the DFL is anything later, "smbadm join" may fail.

-Updated by n2deep n2deep almost 9 years ago
+Updated by n2deep n2deep over 9 years ago

 I'm not convinced this a bug per se.

 Gordon Ross wrote: